Letting Christ Transform You From The Inside Out

 Jesus chose to be our SCAPEGOAT - He took the "blame" for all hurt in this world.
 He is the answer to our outcry for "blood".

-3. Jesus came to earth to lead us out of the "wilderness" of a purposeless life.
+3. Jesus came to earth to lead us out of the "wilderness" of a purposeless life and teach us how to live the empowered life God created us for.
 Jesus lived as a Jewish Rabbi (Teacher) and taught those willing people who accepted his offer of apprenticeship.
 He called all people to turn away from their old way of living (where they were their own "god", who determined their own standard between good and evil) and turn to His new way of living (becoming his apprentices and letting Him be "God").
 When we make this decision to walk with Jesus daily and let Him teach and lead us daily, we accept him as our lord.
+As a result he removes our old self with its toxic desires and gives us new desires (a new heart and mind).